Was Cleopatra Black? Here's The Hard Truth About What We Know

 Experts Disagree About Cleopatra’s Heritage

-The Egyptian Ministry of Tourism and Antiquities has already responded to Netflix’s Queen Cleopatra docuseries in a statement insisting that Cleopatra was of Macedonian descent, which was a kingdom located in modern-day Greece.
+The Egyptian Ministry of Tourism and Antiquities has already responded to Netflix’s Queen Cleopatra docuseries with a statement insisting that Cleopatra was of Macedonian descent.
+(Macedonia was a kingdom located in modern-day Greece.)

 “The Secretary General of the Supreme Council of Archaeology [Dr. Mustafa Waziri] confirms that Queen Cleopatra was light-skinned and [had] Hellenic features (Greek),” the Ministry wrote on its Facebook page on April 27.
 “Queen Cleopatra’s works and statues are the best evidence of her true features and Macedonian origins.”